Mortgages

 Fees to be paid include:

 Building premises insurance is a legal requirement in Switzerland.
 You will need to show evidence of this insurance before you take out a mortgage with many Swiss lenders.
-In fact, many of the Swiss banks sell property insurance so you may be able to sort this out at the same time as your Swiss mortgage.
+In fact, many national banks sell property insurance so you may be able to sort this out at the same time as your Swiss mortgage.

 Building insurance covers the immovable fixtures and fittings such as walls and floors against damage caused by fire, flooding and many natural disasters.
 It is separate from home contents insurance, which protects movable belongings such as furniture.
 Contents insurance is optional in Switzerland.